Fiducism

 This philosophy shares with Fiducism the central criterion of utility as a measure for evaluating actions.

-The Religious Parallels: Wisdom Without Dogma
+Religious Parallels: Wisdom without Dogma

 Christianity